Ronnie434/Subscribely/docs/EMAIL_TEMPLATES.md

             <tr>
               <td style="padding-top: 20px; font-size:16px; color:#444; line-height:1.6;">
                 Your dashboard is ready whenever you are.
-                Connect your accounts to unlock the full power of Renvo.
+Start adding your subscriptions to take control of your recurring expenses.
               </td>
             </tr>